stevewong290/APCS1-Final-Project/README.md

 Working Features:

-We have two restart buttons that allow you to choose which color should go first.
+We have two restart buttons that allow you to choose which color should go first.(Black goes first if no button is pressed) A turn is skipped if there is no possible move for a player.
+The game will end if a player captures all of his opponent's pieces.
-We have a board that is comprised of buttons
+The game will also end when there is no more possible moves We have a board that is comprised of buttons.
+Terminal will print out who wins when the game is over.
 We have a highlight feature that tells you which moves are available for you to choose from.
 Pressing on a nonhighlighted square should not do anything to the board.

-Unresolved Bugs:
+Unresolved Bugs/ not working features:
 When you resize your GUI, the buttons in the flowlayout do not reset themselves.
+Turn counter, and pieces counter is not displaying.